Ceramic surface replacement – but is it possible minimally-invasively?

 3.6 Withdrawal from routine

-After these experiences, many clinics decided to no longer offer surface replacement as a routine procedure.
-Specialist societies such as the German Society for Orthopaedics and Trauma Surgery (DGOU) and international institutions warned against metal-on-metal systems.
+Following these experiences, many clinics decided to no longer routinely offer surface replacement.
+Professional societies such as the German Society for Orthopedics and Trauma (DGOU) and international institutions also warned against metal-on-metal systems.

 Today it applies:

-• The surface replacement with metal-on-metal is only used in exceptional cases.
+- is Metal-on-metal surface replacement now only used in exceptional cases.

 3.7 Lessons from the past